Union Bank of Switzerland: 1980–1998

 UBS also entered the life insurance business in 1993 establishing UBS Life.
 UBS formed a joint venture with Swiss Life in 1995, known as UBS Swiss Life.
 UBS took a 25% ownership position in Swiss Life in exchange for a 50% share in the joint venture.

 UBS entered the 1990s clearly the largest and most conservative of the three large Swiss Banks.
 Unlike Swiss Bank and Credit Suisse, which had both made aggressive international acquisitions in trading and investment banking, UBS's investments had been more conservative in businesses such as asset management and life insurance while 60% of the bank's profits came from its even more conservative Swiss banking operations.
 In 1993, Credit Suisse outbid UBS for Switzerland's Swiss Volksbank, the fifth largest bank in Switzerland which had run into financial difficulties in the early 1990s.
 The acquisition propelled Credit Suisse ahead of UBS as the largest bank in Switzerland for the first time.
 UBS instead settled on a group of less audacious acquisitions, purchasing a group of smaller banks in Switzerland in 1994 and then acquiring the Cantonal Bank of Appenzell-Ausserrhoden in 1996.

-In its final acquisition, prior to the merger with Swiss Bank Corporation, the bank acquired Schröder, Münchmeyer, Hengst & Co. from Lloyds TSB in 1997 in order to further penetrate the German investment banking market as well as the market for wealthy private clients.
+In its final acquisition, prior to the merger with Swiss Bank no Corporation, the bank acquired Schröder, Münchmeyer, Hengst & Co. from Lloyds TSB in 1997 in order to further penetrate the German investment banking market as well as the market for wealthy private clients.
 Schröder Münchmeyer Hengst was formed through the 1969 merger of three German banks: Schroeder Brothers & Co., Muenchmeyer & Co. and Frederick Hengst & Co. (formerly known as Bank Siegmund Merzbach).